 Asian Grilled Mallard

-Good luck on your waterfowl hunt this fall and if happen to harvest any mallard ducks, be sure try-out this recipe from my Canadian Wild Game Cookbook, published by Company’s Coming.
+Good luck on your waterfowl hunt this fall, and if you happen to harvest any mallard ducks, be sure try-out this recipe from my Canadian Wild Game Cookbook, published by Company’s Coming.

 - 4 mallard breasts cut in half

 - 2 Tbsp olive oil